If you're in the service industry, you will inevitably encounter time registration and will have to create invoices based on timetracking.

 B. On project level:

-At project level, you can also set whether a project is calculated according to the principle of price per user, price per task type or fixed price per hour.
+At project level, you can also set whether a project is calculated according to the principle of price per user, price per work type or fixed price per hour.

 However, there can also be additional exceptions.